 target scrapes).
 Enter the below into the expression console and then click "Execute":

 This should return a number of different time series (along with the latest value

 recorded for each), each with the metric name

 labels designate different latency percentiles and target group intervals.

-If we were only interested in the 99th percentile latencies, we could use this query to retrieve that information:
+If we are interested only in 99th percentile latencies, we could use this query:

 To count the number of returned time series, you could write: